Nottingham Music Service

 Making Music Make a Difference

 We believe that music makes a difference.
 As a registered charity and lead partner for the Nottingham Music Education Hub, we are committed to making music more accessible and inclusive.
-We support young people from across the city to develop their musical skills, and participate in diverse ensembles and performances, contributing to the life of our great city.
+We run or support instrumental tuition in nearly 80% of primary schools in Nottingham City.
+We also support young people from across the city to develop their musical skills by participating in our diverse ensembles and performances, contributing to the cultural life of our great city.

 I honestly believe that NMS has shaped me as a person, helping ignite my passion for music.
 The chance to play such a diverse repertoire in so many great performances with many fantastic musicians who are all up for a good laugh is [something] I shall remember fondly for the rest of my life.
 Being in NMS has helped unlock my love for music and subsequently more of who I am as a person.”